zwq2018/Multi-modal-Self-instruct/README.md

 ## What is Multi-modal Self-Instruct?
-- We identify that current LMMs have a significant gap compared to humans in understanding and visually reasoning about abstract images, such as maps, charts, and layouts.
+- We identify that current LMMs have a significant gap compared to humans in understanding and visually reasoning about **abstract images**, such as maps, charts, and layouts.

 - Utilizing LLM and code, We design a multi-modal self-instruct strategy to synthesize a diverse set of abstract images and reasoning instructions, providing value data for LMMs.